gilles-didier/DateBDS/src/README.txt

 --------------------------
 DESCRIPTION

-	'dist' compute the divergence time distributions of a phylogenetic tree under the birth-death-sample model.
+	'dist' compute the divergence time distributions of a phylogenetic tree under the birth-death-sampling model.

 --------------------------